hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 # Find and un-comment and/or change/add line `#notify_interval=895` (5 seconds under 15 minutes) to:
 notify_interval=895

-# Find and un-comment and/or change/add line `#strict_dlna=no` to:
-strict_dlna=yes

-# Find and un-comment and/or change/add line `#max_connections=50` to a number expected for this LAN:
-# (many clients open several simultaneous connections while streaming)
-max_connections=30

-# Find and un-comment and/or change/add line `#log_level=general,artwork,database,inotify,scanner,metadata,http,ssdp,tivo=warn` to:
-log_level=general,artwork,database,inotify,scanner,metadata,http,ssdp,tivo=info

-# Find and un-comment and/or change/add line `#wide_links=no` to:
-wide_links=yes

-# now ADD the line to expose the mergerfs media folder ...
-root_container=PVA,/srv/media
-##media_dir=PVA,/srv/media

-# now ADD any lines to match the folders we need to expose from with the merged folder tree
+# *** Now ...
+ADD lines to match the folders we need to expose withing the merged folder tree:

 # THE ENTRIES BELOW MUST EXACTLY MATCH THE FOLDERS WE WISH DLNA TO EXPOSE
 # THE EXAMPLE BELOW INCLUDES COMMENTED-OUT UNUSED FOLDERS
 #media_dir=PVA,/srv/media/BigIdeas